DimSelyutin/bookingservice/README.md

 - Retrieve a list of all hotels with brief information.
 - Get detailed information about a specific hotel.
-- Search for hotels by various parameters (name, brand, city, county, amenities).
+- Search for hotels by various parameters (name, brand, city, country, amenities).
 - Create new hotel entries.
 - Add amenities to existing hotels.
 - Get a histogram of hotels grouped by specified attributes.